 For the purpose of this Code, a "supplier" or a "partner" is a legal entity or person involved in, or is about to get involved in, business activities with Vattenfall.
-Partners include but are not limited to joint venture and consortium partners.
+Partners include but are not limited to: sub-contractors, sub-suppliers, joint venture and consortium partners.